VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 ![algo flow](../images/midi-music/algo-flow.png)

 We will exploit [markov chains](https://en.wikipedia.org/wiki/Markov_chain) to make our basic tracks.
-Markov chains essentially give us the probability of one state changing to another state.
+Markov chains are defined with the probability of one state changing to another state.
 For example, let's say that for the past 5 days, the weather was `Sunny, Cloudy, Sunny, Sunny, Sunny`.
 So, after it was sunny, it was cloudy on one day, and sunny on two other days.
 After it was cloudy, it was sunny on one day.
 So, our system has two states, sunny and cloudy, and it transitions between those states with a certain probability.

-We can create a markov chain:
+Creating a markov chain:

 ![bytes](../images/midi-music/markov-chain.png)